PhD Program in Computer and Data Science @Unimore

 Research profile: Quantitative modelling of cultural diversity of language and cognition

-D) Treating cognitive data through computational tools
+D) Treat cognitive data through computational tools

-1. Who can apply
+Who can apply

 1) Students with background in linguistics (e.g., computational linguistics, formal linguistics, historical linguistics, psycholinguistics, neurolinguistics, language acquisition) who want to specialize in computational and quantitative treatment and analysis of language diversity.

-2) Students with background in computer science (e.g., Machine Learning, algorithms, deep learning, AI, …) who want to face previously unaddressed challenges in the application of computational skills and tools to problems addressed by formal and historical investigation in linguistics.
+2) Students with background in computer science (e.g., Machine Learning, algorithms, deep learning, AI, ) who want to face previously unaddressed challenges in the application of computational skills and tools to problems addressed by formal and historical investigation in linguistics.

-Creating a Bayesian phylogenetic algorithm for evolutionarily modeling of natural language syntax
+Phylogenetic algorithms for evolutionarily modeling of natural language syntax

 Modeling structural interdependencies and their effects in constraining language diversity

-Keywords : networks, binary strings, implicational structure, machine learning, language transmission and change
+Keywords. syntactic parameters, networks, binary strings, implicational structure, machine learning, language transmission and change

-The goal is to explore the multi-layered deductive structure of natural language grammars and its effects in constraining language diversity.
-In formal cognitive approaches to language structure and diversity, crosslinguistic structural variation is assumed to be universally constrained by a finite set of abstract points of variation (syntactic parameters) whose reciprocal interactions generate the attested surface diversity across languages, which turns then out to be predictable once the subset of variable abstract structures and their reciprocal interactions is fully defined and formalized.
-The purpose of this project is to explore and identify different possible types of parameter interdependencies and their effects on language acquisition and change, through the implementation of machine learning techniques and data-driven approaches able to disclose parameter dependencies which cannot be identified through manual data analysis, to formalize implicational rules among parameters, and to compare them with those produced by linguists’ expert judgement.
+Research objectives.
+Explore the multi-layered deductive structure of natural language grammars and its effects in constraining language diversity.
+In formal cognitive approaches to language structure and diversity, crosslinguistic structural variation is assumed to be universally constrained by a finite set of abstract points of variation (syntactic parameters, www.parametricomparison.unimore.it) whose reciprocal interactions generate the observed surface diversity across languages.
+The latter turns out to be entirely predictable once the subset of variable abstract structures and their reciprocal interactions is fully defined and formalized (Bortolussi et al 2011).
+The purpose of this project is to investigate parameter interdependencies and their effects on language acquisition and change, through the implementation of machine learning techniques and data-driven approaches able to disclose dependencies which cannot be identified through manual data analysis, to formalize implicational rules among parameters, and to compare them with those produced by linguists expert judgement.
+These procedures will be aimed at: (a) discovering parameters that can be entirely dispensable as fully deducible from other parameters; (b) detecting partial dependencies among parameters; (c) observing the distribution of parameter states and implications within selected language families and across families.

-4. Teaching
+Teaching

 Besides Specialized Courses, students will attend a selection of the General Courses offered by the Program.

-Students will be asked to attend at least one summer/winter school per year, which will be chosen according to the offer and to the student’s needs.
+Students will be asked to attend at least one summer/winter school per year, which will be chosen according to the offer and to the students needs.

 Students will be asked to spend two periods of study abroad (for a minimum of 6 months per year), one of which must be spent at the University of York.